Detroit Metropolitan Airport: History

 Wayne County expanded the airport to become Detroit's primary airport.
 It renamed it Detroit-Wayne Major Airport in 1947, and in the next three years expanded threefold as three more runways were built.
 In 1949 the airport added runways 3L/21R and 9L/27R, followed by runway 4R/22L in 1950.
 In 1946-47 most airline traffic moved from the cramped Detroit City Airport (now Coleman A. Young International Airport) northeast of downtown Detroit to Willow Run Airport over 20 mi west of the city, and 10 mi west of Wayne County Airport.

-Pan Am (1954) and BOAC (1956) were the first passenger airlines at Detroit-Wayne Major.
+Pan American Airways (1954) and British Overseas Airways Corporation (1956) were the first passenger airlines at Detroit-Wayne Major.
 In the April 1957 Official Airline Guide they were the only passenger airlines: three Pan Am DC-7Cs each week FRA–LHR–SNN–DTW–ORD and back, and one BOAC DC-7C each week LHR–PIK–YUL–DTW–ORD and back (skipping YUL on the return flight).

 Aerial photographs of DTW from 1949 and 1956 show the airport's expansion.
 In 1958 the Civil Aviation Administration—now the Federal Aviation Administration (FAA)—announced the inclusion of Detroit-Wayne in the first group of American airports to receive new long-range radar equipment, enabling the airport to become the first inland airport in the United States certified for jet airliners.
 Also, in 1958, airport management completed the Leroy C. Smith (South) Terminal and gave the airport its present name.

 American Airlines moved from Willow Run to Detroit-Wayne in October 1958, followed by Northwest, Allegheny, and Delta in the next few months; the other airlines stayed at Willow Run until 1966.